frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/raw-printing.md

 ## 2. Methods to utilize raw printing in ERPNext

-There are two ways to send raw printing commands to your printer.
+There are two ways to send Raw Printing commands to your printer.

 ### 2.1 Clicking print on the print view page